spikegrobstein/mcwrapper/README.markdown

 In the future I aim to create sysV init scripts for Linux (Ubuntu flavoured) and OSX launchd configs.
 I also plan on including Minecraft backup support to SnapBackup, my backup script (http://github.com/spikegrobstein/snapbackup).

-I also hope to create a configuration wizard for the most common configuration options as well as build a robust installer script to get you started.

-Also need to come up with a way to restore a backup of a minecraft world.

 ## About

 `mcwrapper` is written by Spike Grobstein <spikegrobstein@mac.com>